Use the following figure to help isolate common problems that occur when creating binary MEX files.

 unresolved external symbol _MEXFUNCTION

 If you want to call functions from a C/C++ or Fortran library from MATLAB, write a gateway function, as described in Components of MEX File.

 If you receive an error of the form:

 Unable to load mex file: Invalid MEX-file

-On Windows systems, MATLAB fails to load MEX-files
+On Windows systems, MATLAB fails to load MEX files if it cannot

 If a binary MEX-file causes a segmentation violation or assertion, it means the MEX-file attempted to access protected, read-only, or unallocated memory.